jakeyeatsteaky/lumina_engine/README.md

     [ ] Transitioning away from the SDL lazyfoo tutorial and working on Pikuma tutorial

+        _____ START HERE______
+        [ ] Pikuma: Uncapped framerate chapter is next [ ] Get back to where you left off
+            [x] implement delta time
+            [ ] clean up delta time stuff (print message)

+        [ ] Networking layer maybe? - basic client server tcp/udp transfering
+            once I get to the sprites being animated, I want to created a networked app which will just use a click to spawn a moving cat

+            this will run on two diff computers over a network and will update the cats on both sides

     [ ] Update UML Diagram

     link to UML Diagram (it needs to be updated)